maldoinc/wireup/docs/pages/manual_configuration.md

 # Manual Configuration

+WireUp provides convenient decorators and functions for you to use and perform dependency injection.
+If using decorators or functions such as `wire` not appropriate for your application then manual container configuration is also possible.

-If you want to avoid using decorators for registration, please refer to [Automatic Registration](automatic_registration.md).
+To eliminate usage of decorators for registration, please refer to [Automatic Registration](automatic_registration.md).

 ## Making Use of the Initialization Context